 Overview:

-Recently, I came across a study that intrigued me by investigating the potential benefits of integrating sprints into extended endurance rides.
-This study challenges the conventional wisdom I've been following, which suggests maintaining controlled power levels during endurance rides, typically staying below the 'first ventilatory threshold' (VT1) or within the range of 55-75% of my Functional Threshold Power (FTP) or 60-70% of my Maximum Heart Rate (Max HR).
-The core idea behind this approach is that VT1 marks the intensity where optimal fat oxidation occurs.
-Going beyond VT1 tends to increase carbohydrate utilisation for energy, leading to higher lactate production and decreased fat oxidation.
+I recently came across a study that caught my interest as it delved into the potential advantages of incorporating sprints into long endurance rides.
+This study challenges the traditional advice I have been following, which recommends maintaining steady power levels during endurance rides, typically keeping below the 'first ventilatory threshold' (VT1) or within the range of 55-75% of my Functional Threshold Power (FTP) or 60-70% of my Maximum Heart Rate (Max HR).
+The fundamental concept behind this strategy is that VT1 signifies the intensity level at which optimal fat burning takes place.
+Pushing beyond VT1 tends to increase the use of carbohydrates for energy, resulting in higher lactate production and reduced fat burning.

 This study, conducted by Bent Rønnestad and his team, aims to assess whether incorporating sprints into a lengthy endurance ride could potentially enhance the anticipated adaptations from such training.